15 Best Things to Do in Petrified Forest National Park

 14. Painted Desert Inn

-The historic inn dates back to the early 1920s, well before the full Route 66 was completed in 1938, and it, along with the Route 66 pullout, are two of the best places in Petrified Forest to learn about how the old Mother Road shaped the park’s history into what we see today!
+That said, the inn, along with the Route 66 pullout, is one of the best places in Petrified Forest to learn about how the old Mother Road shaped the park’s history—much of what visitors can still experience today!

 Google Maps Directions: Painted Desert Inn